Labradoodle Rescue & Goldendoodle Rescue

 • DRC does NOT adopt rescue doodles to families with children between 10 -16 years of age unless there is a proven history that children have previously lived with dogs in the home.

 • DRC does NOT adopt rescue doodles to first time dog owners.
+First time owners are those who have never owned a dog as an adult and/or do not have vet records in their own names.

 • DRC DOES NOT SHIP DOGS.
 Please note that our dogs are in foster homes throughout North America, and this is where they will remain until they are adopted.
 The state abbreviation in front of each dog's name indicates where he/she is located.
 Be sure that you are able and willing to drive to a dog's foster location before you apply for any given dog.
 DRC will NOT ship a dog, even if you are willing to pay for it.
 Only on the rare occasions when our doodles are fostered in areas of the country where it is difficult to place them in appropriate homes locally will we consider transport.
 In those rare cases transport costs are in addition to the adoption fee and at the expense of the adopter.